nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-05-org-search-iteration.md

 #### Job roles

 - hide the find a claim and register a org route
+- ok that can only search with email and id, as we believe covers their scenarios.
 - hide the processing radio buttons inside a not yet processed claim.
 Everything else the same.
 - hidden functionality to process the claims

 #### Content updates